 The systematic weakening of the state’s democratic structure is happening in parallel with the remarkable resurgence of interest in religion, which has become one of the defining global issues of our time and has an inescapable hold over us.
-As the intersection of political and theological thoughts is gaining global momentum, the nature of human sovereignty and its propensity to generate catastrophic violence is escalating.
-The escalation of acts of violence and political maneuvers force us to take a position and to choose sides.
-Nationalism, religion, gender, and race are manipulated by the political elite to divide society and turn people against each other.
-Schism, conflicts, and displacement are more prevalent now than in the last 70 years, while food, information, and goods are produced in larger quantities than at any other moment in human history.
+The intersection of neoliberal and theological thought are gaining global momentum, the nature of human sovereignty and its propensity to generate catastrophic violence is escalating.
+Nationalism, ethnicity, religion, gender, and race are manipulated by the political or other power elite, through advanced media algorithm they divide society and turn people against each other.
+Schism, conflicts, and displacement are more apparent now than in the last 70 years, while food, information, and goods are produced in larger quantities than at any other moment in human history.